-People who are not allergic to bees or wasps usually get better within 1 week.
+People who are not allergic to bees, wasps, hornets, or yellow jackets usually get better within 1 week.

-DO NOT stick your hands or feet in nests or hives or other preferred hiding places.
-Avoid wearing bright colored clothing and perfumes or other fragrances if you will be in an area where bees are known to gather.
+DO NOT put your hands or feet in nests or hives or other preferred hiding places.
+Avoid wearing bright colored-clothing and perfumes or other fragrances if you will be in an area where these insects are known to gather.

 Otten EJ.
 Venomous animal injuries.
 In: Walls RM, Hockberger RS, Gausche-Hill M, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 9th ed.
 Philadelphia, PA: Elsevier; 2018:chap 55.

 Varney SM.
 Bites and stings.
 In: Markovichick VJ, Pons PT, Bakes KM, Buchanan JA, eds.
 Emergency Medicine Secrets.
 6th ed.
 Philadelphia, PA: Elsevier; 2016:chap 72.